DadeGamerNoob/graphicsInstallationInC/README.md

-# Modern Graphics Library (with SDL) Installation Guide on C on Windows
+# Modern Graphics Library (with SDL) Installation Guide on C for Windows

 ## Steps